stephanwaz/linearhdr/README.rst

         <image2.ppm> <iso> <aperture> <exposure_time>
         ...

-        list should be sorted by longest exposure time to shortest (only critical if --cull) else, program expects a sequence of images (formatted as from pfsin on the stdin), use/see 'make_hdr_list' for an example.
+    list should be sorted by longest exposure time to shortest (only critical if --cull) else, program expects a sequence of images (formatted as from pfsin on the stdin), use/see 'linearhdr_make_list' for an example.
-    By default, linearhdr expects nominal aperture and shutter speed.If using pfsinme, note that nominal camera values are manipulated by dcraw (but with less accuracy) so make sure to use the --exact flag so shutter and aperture are not double corrected.
+    By default, linearhdr expects nominal aperture and shutter speed.
+    If using pfsinme, note that nominal camera values are manipulated by dcraw (but with less accuracy) so make sure to use the --exact flag so shutter and aperture are not double corrected.

+The "range" option can be used to set the lowend acceptable value, by default and raw values below .01 (2^-6.64386) are counted out of ranges, but for some raw images with higher bit depth there may be useful information in this low end that could reduce noise.
+Alternative, low bit depth or less reliable cameras may be too noisy in this range to provide useful signal:noise ratios. by extending the range parameter, it is possible to build HDR images from more widely spaced exposures.

+The "deghosting" option can attempt to remove moving elements from the sequence.
+It will use the first image in the sequence as the reference, assuming the exposure list is order by longest exposure first, this will be the pixel with the least photon noise.
+To prioritize a different frame, list that image first in the sequence (but note that if this is the shortest exposure is not out of range this is incompatible with cull, as all subsequent exposures will be skipped.
+The deghosting works by excluding exposures that deviate from this reference by a given relative factor (when less than 1) or an absolute factor (when greater than 1). use a relative value to remove object motion (people cars) use an absolute value to isolate deghosting to the sky (moving clouds/sun).

+the "tsv" option is for debugging, raw data analysis and simply dumps the exposure values (raw and compensated) to the standard output. output columns depend on RGB or Yxy output. for RGB: R_exp G_exp B_exp R_lum G_lum B_lum lum   below above for Yxy: Y_exp x     y     Y_lum x     y     Y_lum below above

+The "use-yxy" merges hdr in Yxy space, this should not be used for calibration unless the source is perfectly matched to the white balance of the camera, but does do a better job holding luminance calibration across saturated colors.

+"cull" can be useful when deghosting fails as a way to reduce redundant date in the brightest part of the image introduced by moving clouds and sun positions, by eliminating exposures that do not add to the usable dynamic range.

+"rgbe/pfs" select output format, the last flag takes priority, but "tsv" overrides both.

+"exact" directly uses aperture and shutter values for exposure compensation.

+"nominal" will correct aperture by F = 2^(round(log2(fn^2) * 3) / 6) and
+exposure time by T = 2^(round(log2(1/T) * 3) / 3)